What Does it Mean to Study Computer Engineering?

-Once confined to university laboratories and big companies, computers now permeate our everyday lives.
 Computer engineers create objects and services that today's consumers often take for granted.
-Specifically, they design, construct, and test the computer systems that keep us going.
-It's not unusual to find a computer engineer involved in everything from cars to toasters, a computer engineering degree could lead to work in many different industries.
+Specifically, they design, construct, and test the computer systems we interact with every day.
+Since it's not unusual to find a computer engineer involved in anything from cars to toasters, a computer engineering degree could lead to work in many different industries.

-Students who wish to pursue a career in computer engineering need a strong foundation in both math and science, particularly chemistry and physics.
-Students who wish to pursue bachelor's degrees in computer engineering should try to enroll in more advanced math classes like trigonometry and precalculus while still in high school.
+Students who aspire to a career in computer engineering need a strong foundation in math and science.
+Those interested in pursuing a degree in the field would do well to enroll in advanced math classes like trigonometry and precalculus while still in high school.

 Associate Degrees in Computer Engineering Technology